membrane/api-gateway/README.md

 Have a look at the main configuration file `conf/proxies.xml`.
 Changes to this file are instantly deployed.

-Run the samples in the examples directory or go to the [website](http://membrane-soa.org/service-proxy/) for more documentation.
+Run the samples in the examples folder, follow the [REST](https://www.membrane-soa.org/service-proxy-doc/4.4/rest-quickstart.htm) or [SOAP](https://www.membrane-soa.org/service-proxy-doc/4.4/soap-quickstart.htm) tutorials, see the [Documentation](https://www.membrane-soa.org/service-proxy-doc/) or the [FAQ](https://github.com/membrane/service-proxy/wiki/Membrane-Service-Proxy-FAQ).

 Samples
 -------